piyop/tfaug/README.md

  ```

 Create and apply augmentation to training and validation Tfrecords by DatasetCreator.
-For classification problem, use label_type = 'class' for constractor of the DatasetCreator.
+For the classification problem, use label_type = 'class' for DatasetCreator constractor.
 Set image augmentation params to DatasetCreator constractor.
 ```Python
 batch_size, shuffle_buffer = 25, 25